sazhnov-performance/mcp-server-sqlite-npx/README.md

 A Node.js implementation of the Model Context Protocol SQLite server, based on the [official Python reference](https://github.com/modelcontextprotocol/servers/tree/main/src/sqlite).
 This version provides an npx-based alternative for environments where Python's UVX runner is not available, such as [LibreChat](https://github.com/danny-avila/LibreChat/issues/4876#issuecomment-2561363955).

+**Windows Compatible**: This fork uses `better-sqlite3` instead of `sqlite3` to avoid Visual Studio build requirements, making it fully compatible with Windows environments without additional setup.

 ## Use with Claude Desktop

 ### Installing via Smithery